 Utility Billing: We encourage alternate options for payment and service.
 You can pay your bill over the phone by calling 360-855-1661, you can pay online through our online bill payment at https://www.ci.sedro-woolley.wa.us/resources/bill_pay.php, or you can drop off a payment to our Utility Drop Box outside of City Hall.
 If you have account actions or questions: Call 360-855-0929 or email email@example.com.

 Public Works: Offices of Wastewater, Solid Waste, Public Works Operations, and Cemetery will be closed to the public.
 However, all essential city services, such as sewage treatment and garbage collection, will continue to be delivered.
-For bid openings, bids already advertised and requiring a public opening will continue.
-The process for future bid openings will be updated and posted on this website.
+For bid openings, see instruction with the Invitation for Bids.
 All Public Works staff will be managing their interactions with the public in a manner which promotes Social Distancing recommendations.
 Scheduled inspections will continue.
 Entry into residences will be avoided.
 A sign will be posted at the door of City Hall for any who choose to deliver in person to call staff for hand delivery at the door.

 The Solid Waste Recycle and Yard Waste facilities will remain open.